Disclaimer

 sysctl -w net.ipv6.conf.all.forwarding=1

-or alternatively, use the PreUp command specified below
+Or alternatively, use the PreUp command specified below

 Configuration